 It's a good question.
 The Cupertino giant had enormous success with its AirPods range of wireless earbuds right out of the gate, and it chose to stick with the title for the AirPods Pro.
 Apple claims its AirPods are the most popular headphones in the world, so we expect the company to reuse such a recognisable name.

 After all, it stuck with AirPods for its first over-ear headphones, the AirPods Max.
 Names such as 'SoundPods' and 'AudioPods' have also cropped up online, but the consensus seems to be that 'AirPods' is the chosen branding for all Apple headphones, and the suffix (i.e. Pro 2) will define the rest.

 Reliable leaker Jon Prosser advises readers to think of 'Pod' as Apple-speak for 'music', which makes sense when you consider products such as the Apple HomePod and Homepod mini wireless speakers.
-For now, the smart money is on 'AirPods Pro 2'.
+The iPod might be dead, but the 'Pod name live on.

 AirPods Pro 2 vs AirPods Pro

 It's still too early to tell how Apple's next Pro proposition will compare with its predecessor, but obviously we can take an educated guess.

 Shorter (or even non-existent) stems could make them lighter, allowing the charging case to become smaller – ideally with an even beefier battery.
 It could also permit space for more advanced drivers and consequently better audio performance.
 There could also be more room for noise-cancelling components, so we fully expect Apple's most advanced in-ear noise-cancellation yet, albeit potentially not controlled by a stem squeeze (which we actually found a little fiddly anyway).